softlab-unimore/TabgenQA/README.md

 Then open **http://localhost:8000** in your browser.

 > The first build clones Gradino and installs all dependencies (including z3-solver).
 This may take 3–5 minutes.
-Subsequent starts are fast.
+Subsequent starts are faster.

 ## Usage